 i’ve never owned second hand shoes, but have purchased vintage before. i would definitely wash it before wearing. some pieces require dry cleaning, i would use this at home dry clean kit – dryel wool lite, works very well.

-I’m also quite a germaholic so when I go out on a thrifting spree, I choose clothes that I am sure fits me so that I don’t have to fit it in the store when it’s still dirty and itchy.posted over 5 years ago
+I’m also quite a germaholic so when I go out on a thrifting spree, I choose clothes that I am sure fits me so that I don’t have to fit it in the store when it’s still dirty and itchy.posted almost 6 years ago

 Good answer foxhuntvintage!!